easybuilders/easybuild/docs/Contributing-back.rst

 Updating existing pull requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: This section describes the manual procedure to create a new pull
+.. note:: This section describes the manual procedure to create a new pull request.

-          request; please consider using ``eb --update-pr`` instead, see
+          Please consider using ``eb --update-pr`` instead, see :ref:`github_update_pr`.
-          :ref:`github_update_pr`.

 It is quite common to update a pull request after creating it, for example
-because Travis reports problems with the changed being made, or as a response
+because Travis reports problems with the changes being made, or as a response
 to someone reviewing your contribution.

 To update an existing pull request, it suffices to add commits to the branch